 7. Snowy Windows With Removable Magic

 Windows are free real estate for winter decor.
 Go for frosty edges and soft silhouettes that look dreamy from inside and out.
+I remember walking past a cottage with chalk-pen snowflakes glowing in the window, and it felt instantly inviting.

 Three Easy Techniques